Bluedot-Innovation/documentation/docs/APIs/Wave API/Overview.md

 *   Web apps where the browser doesn’t have access to all the location capabilities of mobile.
 *   Curbside scenarios where the customer can take a long period of time to collect the order, and you don’t want to track the device’s location.

-If you’d like to know if Wave is the best fit for your use case, please contact your Bluedot CX representative.
+If you’d like to know if Wave is the best fit for your use case, please contact your Rezolve CX representative.

 Getting started with Wave in 3 steps
 ------------------------------------